ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 [alice@{{ site.devel.name }} ~]$ conda-unpack
 ```

+TODO: Can we safely do `chmod -R u-w "$target"` at this point?
+That would prevent any attempts to install additional software to this temporary, transient conda environment.

 TODO: Write a small tool that does all of the above in one step, e.g.